OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 >if you are running Mac OS X, you can download the CoRD RDS client: http://cord.sourceforge.net/

 4.1.
-Open your RDP client, for server, paste in the Public DNS of EC2 in the blank.
+Open your RDP client, for the server, paste in the Public DNS of EC2 in the blank.

 4.2.
 Click **Connect**.